chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `heating_last_7d` - gas use in last 365 days.
 Not supported on all models.
   - `mode` - mode of boiler (`off` or `summer` or `winter` and others).
   - `outside_temperature` - outside temperature.
 Not supported on all models.
+  - `signal_strength` - Wifi signal strength.
   - `water_last_24h` - water use in last 24 hours.
 Not supported on all models.
   - `water_last_30d` - water use in last 7 days.
 Not supported on all models.
   - `water_last_365d` - water use in last 30 days.
 Not supported on all models.
   - `water_last_7d` - water use in last 365 days.
 Not supported on all models.

 **binary_sensors**
-  - `changing_data` - if change of data via Home Assistant is ongoing
+  - `changing_data` - if change of data via Home Assistant is ongoing.
   - `flame` - if boiler is heating water (DHW or CH).
   - `heat_pump` - if heating pump is ON.
 Not supported on all models.
   - `holiday_mode` - if holiday mode switch on via application or site.
+  - `internet_time` - if time from the internet is used.
+  - `internet_weather` - if weather from the internet is used.
   - `online` - online status.

-## Example of configuration.yaml entry
+#### Example of configuration.yaml entry
 ```
 ariston:
   username: !secret ariston_user